-Holy basil (tulsi): This little guy works hard to reduce bloating and gas, for those struggling with gut issues.
+Holy basil (tulsi): This little guy works hard to reduce bloating and gas.

 Turkey tail: I often give this adaptogenic mushroom to my patients who are battling gut overgrowths like SIBO or candida.

-Licorice root: This has been used for years as a common remedy to help heal leaky gut syndrome since it is both soothing and anti-inflammatory.
+Licorice root: This has been used for years as a common remedy to help heal leaky gut syndrome since it's both soothing and anti-inflammatory.